TriHealth Neuroscience Institute

 If you think you or someone around you may be having a stroke, call 911.

-Hospitals have safety measures in place to protect you from infection.
+Hospitals have safety measures in place to protect you.
 Also remember:

-- CALL YOUR DOCTOR if you have a heart condition and have questions or think you need a health visit.
+- CALL YOUR DOCTOR if you have questions or think you need a health visit.
+Find a TriHealth Physician.

 - DON’T DELAY routine care.
 You may be able to get advice over the telephone or use telehealth for a virtual visit.